Where does your enterprise stand on the AI adoption curve? Take our AI survey to find out.

 Intel has closed its acquisition of Israeli autonomous driving company Mobileye.
 Originally announced in March, the $15 billion acquisition establishes Intel as a key player in computer vision and related tech for the autonomous driving market – a market that Intel has targeted as key to its future.
 But Intel’s overall vision goes well beyond Mobileye and autonomous cars.
 As a result, Mobileye is a key component of a wider platform play for Intel.
+[Full disclosure: Intel is a client of mine.]

 Why Mobileye is the linchpin